mathias-brandewinder/mathias-brandewinder.github.io/_posts/2023-04-15-quipu-basic-nelder-mead-solver.md

 And... that's what I got at the moment!
 It is version `0.1.0` for a reason: it works on my machine, for the problem I needed it for.
 There is obviously quite a bit that can be improved around usability, too.
-So your mileage may vary, tut it was useful to me, so I figured I would share!
+So your mileage may vary, but it was useful to me, so I figured I would share!

 If you have comments or questions, hit me up on [Mastodon][5]!